+An example as to how it can used with local history is Bristol and the West Country.
 Key learning objectives are likely to relate to understanding the importance of the port of Bristol, and its connections to trade and piracy across the world.
 Pupils could also be encouraged to compare the reality of 17th and 18th century piracy to fictionalised pirates such as Jack Sparrow from Pirates of the Caribbean and Long John Silver from Treasure Island.
 Reference can be made to local sites with pirate connections such as the Llandoger Trow and Hole in the Wall public houses in Bristol, Lundy Island in the Bristol Channel and Fowey in Cornwall.
 The theme of piracy could also be used to inspire creative writing in literacy.

 Key messages are:

 - Pirates are robbers at sea

 - Pirates have existed for over 2000 years

 - The early growth in piracy was due to the rise in ocean-going trade